 Adapting Agile Ceremonies for AI Coding Agents: Sprint Planning, Standups, and Retros

 When autonomous coding agents handle 40–60% of implementation work, the standard Scrum playbook breaks down.
 Story points lose their meaning, standups become status theatre, and retrospectives miss the most important failure modes.
+The Q1 2026 AI Velocity Report found that 84% of code at early-adopter firms is now AI-authored, up from 51% in Q4 2025, with median cycle times dropping 24% 1.
 This article examines how to adapt each core Agile ceremony for teams where Codex CLI, Claude Code, and similar agents are first-class contributors — not just tools that developers happen to use.

 The Core Problem: Context Transfer